-Competent Person: The information in this report that relates to Exploration Results or Mineral Resources is based on information compiled and reviewed by Mr S Vallance, who is a the Technical Manager for Kairos Minerals Ltd and who is a Member of The Australian Institute of Geoscientists.
+Competent Person: The information in this report that relates to Exploration Results or Mineral Resources is based on information compiled and reviewed by Mr Steve Vallance, who is the Technical Manager for Kairos Minerals Ltd and who is a Member of The Australian Institute of Geoscientists.
 Mr Vallance has sufficient experience which is relevant to the style of mineralisation and type of deposits under consideration and to the activity which he is undertaking to qualify as a Competent Person as defined in the 2012 Edition of the 'Australasian Code for Reporting of Exploration Results, Mineral Resources and Ore Reserves.' (the JORC Code 2012).
 Mr Vallance has consented to the inclusion in the report of the matters based on his information in the form and context in which it appears.
 The Australian Securities Exchange has not reviewed and does not accept responsibility for the accuracy or adequacy of this release.

 Contributing Technical Team:

-Dr Nigel Brand Mr Neil Hutchison Mr Adrian Black Mr Ian Finch Mr Brian Naylor
+Dr Nigel Brand Mr Neil Hutchison Mr Ian Finch